mina-fayazi/FullStackOpen/part3/README.md

 ### 3.15: Phonebook Database, Step 3
 - Enhance the backend to support the deletion of phonebook entries stored in the MongoDB database.

+### 3.16: Phonebook Database, Step 4
+- Refactor the backend to use a dedicated error handler middleware for managing errors.